maryamamini71/Caltech101-HOG-SVM/Caltech101_HOG_SVM_README.md

 # HOG Feature Extraction

-Histogram of Oriented Gradients (HOG) was used to extract shape and edge information.
+Histogram of Oriented Gradients (HOG) was used to extract edge and shape information from images.

-Parameters:
+HOG parameters:

     orientations = 9
     pixels_per_cell = (8,8)